prakhar-avasthi/Byzantine-Chain-Replication/README.md

 ## BUGS AND LIMITATIONS.
    - **Limitations:**
-     - There can only be 1 PseudoRandom client.
+     - There can only be 1 PseudoRandom client otherwise result may not match
      - Two Clients can't have same keys.
-     - Buffer size should be 50000 bytes.
+     - Buffer size should be 10,00,000 bytes.

    - **Bugs:**
       - Title: Getting StackOverflow error in Replica, [Frequencey: Sometimes]